 - Due to SEC restrictions we are unable to accept entries from Syria, Iran, or North Korea.

-- For more information visit our Preparing Your Entry Page or our FAQ page.
+- For more information visit our Preparing Your Entry Page, Judging and Notification, or FAQ pages.

 Sign up for Our Free Art Competitions email and receive updates on competition information including deadlines and winners.
 You’ll also receive our Free Artists Network newsletter.